Lamouresparus/loveotudor.codes/content/posts/halfway-through-my-journey-as-an-odk-x-intern.md

 Open Data Kit(ODK) is open-source software for mobile data collection in resource-limited settings.
 Over the last 13 years, ODk has evolved into two individual projects run by separate teams which are: [ODK](https://getodk.org/) and [ODK-X](https://odk-x.org/).

 ODK-X is free and open-source software that lets you build customized applications for collecting, managing, and visualizing your data in resource-constrained environments, just as well as you would do in the office.
 It is majorly used for data collection.
 What makes it stand out from other data collection apps is the fact that it gives room for data updates and can be used to collect multi-level data.
-During this internship, I have updating ODK-X tests to use the latest Android Testing Framework.
+During this internship, I have been updating ODK-X tests to use the latest Android Testing Framework.

 ### **Ummm, Okay, so what does that mean**❓